IntlPull

 Quick Answer

-What Does a TMS Do?
+What Does a TMS Actually Do?

 A translation management system performs these core functions: